Quick Review of Container Image Creation and Usage #

 - Example:

-docker login myregistry.example.com docker pull myregistry.example.com/my-private-image:latest
+docker login myreg.example.com docker pull myreg.example.com/my-private-image:latest

 Running an Image: